nodejitsu/kohai/ReadMe.md

 # Configuration

-All `kohai` configuration settings are stored in the `config.json` file. kohai ships with a config.json.defaults file that contains the structure and default values for kohai's configuration - when kohai starts up the first time, this file will be used to create config.json, which can then be configured manually or with kohai's !configure command.
+All `kohai` configuration settings are stored in the `config.json` file. `kohai` ships with a `config.json.defaults` file that contains the structure and default values for kohai's configuration - when `kohai` starts up the first time, this file will be used to create `config.json`, which can then be configured manually or with kohai's !configure command.

 ## Setting up Twitter